Blushing and turning red are common anxiety disorder symptoms. Many people blush when they are anxious or embarrassed, which is a form of anxiety.

 - Anxiety 101 is a summarized description of anxiety, anxiety disorder, and how to overcome it.

-anxietycentre.com: Information, support, and coaching/counseling/therapy for problematic anxiety and its sensations and symptoms, including the anxiety symptom blushing.
+anxietycentre.com: Information, support, and therapy for anxiety disorder and its symptoms, including blushing, flushing, turning red anxiety symptoms.

 1. Harvard Health Publishing.
 “Understanding the Stress Response - Harvard Health.”
 Harvard Health Blog.